GTRekter/Linksaengnim/02-certificates/README.md

 ## 3. The Identity Intermediate Issuer Certificate

-The intermediate issuer certificate is stored in the linkerd-identity-issuer secret in the linkerd namespace.
-When the Identity service receives a CSR, it first validates the token by creating a TokenReview against the Kubernetes API with:
+The intermediate issuer certificate is stored in the `linkerd-identity-issuer` secret in the `linkerd` namespace.
+When the Identity service receives a CSR, it first validates the token by creating a `TokenReview` against the `authentication.k8s.io/v1/tokenreviews` endpoint of the Kubernetes API with:
 - The ServiceAccount token from the CSR
 - The `identity.l5d.io` audience.
 (The audience restriction ensures only tokens issued for Linkerd are accepted.)